BeamStackProj/beamstackproj.github.io/content/en/docs/concepts/features.md

 ## Beamstack CLI

 Beamstack comes equipped with a robust Command-Line Interface (CLI) tool, providing users with a powerful method to install, deploy, and manage resources within the Beamstack ecosystem.
-With this CLI tool, users can seamlessly interact with the resources managed by Beamstack, enabling efficient configuration, monitoring, and updating of machine learning workflows.
+With this CLI tool, users can seamlessly interact with the resources managed by Beamstack, enabling easy configuration and monitoring.

 ## AI Custom transforms